 The Restore process starts with the creation of a new Restore Execution.
 From the Restore tab, click the

 New Restore button.
-This will launch a small guided process that takes you through the steps to create and launch a Restore Execution.
+This launches a small guided process that takes you through the steps to create and launch a Restore Execution.

 To select the records that are going to be restored, create a report in Salesforce that

 - contains (at least) the record ID as a column

 - doesn't have any cross object joins, grouping or summary information

 - is stored in a folder that the GRAX Integration User has access to

 For the report to be visible in the GRAX Console it must be saved to a folder with the name GRAX in it, or to have the name GRAX in the Report Title.
 The report also needs to be saved to a location that the GRAX Integration User has access to.